Attack on Pearl Harbor: Strategic implications

 Rear Admiral Chūichi Hara summed up the Japanese result by saying, "We won a great tactical victory at Pearl Harbor and thereby lost the war."

 While the attack accomplished its intended objective, it turned out to be largely unnecessary.
 Unknown to Yamamoto, who conceived the original plan, the United States Navy had decided as far back as 1935 to abandon "charging" across the Pacific towards the Philippines in response to an outbreak of war (in keeping with the evolution of Plan Orange).
 The United States instead adopted "Plan Dog" in 1940, which emphasized keeping the IJN out of the eastern Pacific and away from the shipping lanes to Australia, while the United States concentrated on defeating Nazi Germany.

 Fortunately for the United States, the American aircraft carriers were untouched; otherwise, the Pacific Fleet's ability to conduct offensive operations would have been crippled for a year or more (given no diversions from the Atlantic Fleet).
 As it was, the Navy was left with no choice but to rely on carriers and submarines.
 While six of the eight battleships were repaired and returned to service, their relatively low speed and high fuel consumption limited their deployment, and they served mainly in shore bombardment roles (their only major action being the Battle of Surigao Strait in October 1944).
-A major flaw in Japanese strategic thinking was a belief that the ultimate Pacific battle would be fought by battleships, in keeping with the doctrine of Captain Alfred Thayer Mahan.
+A major flaw in Japanese strategic thinking was their reliance on Kantai Kessen, a belief that the ultimate Pacific battle would be fought by battleships, in keeping with the doctrine of Captain Alfred Thayer Mahan.
 As a result, Yamamoto (and his successors) hoarded battleships for a "decisive battle" that never happened.
+According to the US Naval Institute, Admiral Chester Nimitz believed that the US was fortunate to have been caught by a surprise attack, instead of having their Pacific Fleet lured out to sea by the Japanese, since the US fleet at that point could never have brought the Japanese fleet into conventional combat, and if they had done so, "The six Japanese carriers could have stood off in deep water and sunk our ships one by one in deep water.
+We would have lost all the able officers and crews who eventually manned the ships of our new Pacific fleet."